xhite/reduxed/packages/actions/README.md

 ```
 connect is used the same way as connect from [react-redux](https://github.com/reactjs/react-redux)

-state will be accessible in the component via input prop and actions via output props:
+state will be accessible in the component via input prop, and actions via output props:
 ```ecmascript 6
 export default ({ input, output }) => (
   //Component